what causes, symptoms, treatment and prevention

 To understand what a confusional state is, it is first necessary to remember the meaning of the word to confuse, that is, to mix everything in a disorderly way, to lose clarity, to get confused with words.
 Thus, any change related to attention, awareness, understanding, response to stimuli and disorientation regarding time and space is considered mental confusion, which doctors call delirium.

-The symptom can manifest in anyone, but it is more frequent among the elderly, especially those hospitalized, and can result from any type of organic imbalance such as fever or urinary infection, and even more serious situations such as a stroke (Cerebral Vascular Accident).
+The symptom can manifest in anyone, but it is more frequent among the elderly, especially hospitalized ones, and can result from any type of organic imbalance such as fever or urinary infection, and even more serious situations such as a stroke (Cerebral Vascular Accident).

 To date, there is no specific treatment for mental confusion and, generally, strategies to control its manifestation are summarized in the adoption of preventive measures – such as monitoring vulnerable patients and controlling chronic diseases.